 And as we have committed ourselves to emptying one of the biggest carbon lockers on the planet with pipelines stretching from the Alberta oil sands across the continent, there is still one way you can help your kids out since our elected policy makers are failing to do so - let them inherit a house that can handle the mess we are leaving them.

-Increased durability and performance measures will add upfront costs to a building project, but they can help save on operational and maintenance costs most household's monthly outgoings are going to be similar.
-As Energy costs & maintenance will see dramatic increases in the future.
-And it only makes sense to protect your investment by building something that will last by being both Efficient & Resilient
+Increased durability and performance measures may add some upfront costs to a building project, but as they can help save on operational and maintenance costs most household's monthly outgoings are going to be similar.
+As Energy costs & maintenance will see dramatic increases in the future it only makes sense to protect your investment by building something better, more comfortable, and that will last by being both Efficient & Resilient

-It is easy to believe that a brand new house that has met a provincial building code is ready to face these challenges, but that is far from the truth.
-Building code continues to improve performance requirements (albeit slowly) as it is being driven by innovation and market demand among other things.
-Ultimately though, it is a follower not a leader, even if many in the construction industry are lobbying to change that.
-As the challenges a home will face in the changing conditions brought about by Climate Change continue to increase in magnitude, we are best to factor that into our designs now.
-Just because building codes likely won't recognize that for another 30 years isn't a reason to ignore facts - when building a new home today, we should be building better homes, using proven techniques and materials and insisting on better value for money from our hard-earned dollars.
+It is easy to believe that a brand new house that has met a provincial building code is ready to face climate challenges, but that is far from the truth.
+Building code continues to improve minimum performance requirements (albeit slowly) as it is being driven by innovation and market demand among other things.
+Ultimately though, building code is historically a follower not a leader, even if many in the construction industry are lobbying to change that.
+As the challenges a home will face in the changing conditions brought about by Climate Change continue to increase in magnitude, we are best to factor that into our designs right now.
+Just because North American building codes likely won't recognize that for another 30 years isn't a reason to ignore facts - when building a new home today, we should be building better homes, using proven techniques and materials and insisting on better value for money from our hard-earned dollars.
 If we want a better Green Home, we are the ones who have to make that happen - and here at The EcoHome Network, we're all for making Green Building easier.

 Climate change isn't just coming anymore, it's here.
 Data shows that since 1980, extreme weather events around the globe have doubled.
 The frequency and severity of extreme events like storms, floods, droughts, hurricanes, tornadoes and wildfires are almost exactly double what they were just a few decades ago.